avivmag/Virus-Vs-Antivirus/README.md

 Note: this is how I used to build and run the program.
 There are many other well-known compilers to compile this assembly file for other types of operating systems.

-### Simulating all the process
+### Simulating the process

 1. open terminal and navigate to the virus program directory
 2. do this step only if virus rebuilt is needed: type `make` and press enter.
 3. type `./ELFexec` and press enter - you can see the program output.
-4. type `./Virus` and press enter - congratulation, you've infected the ELFexec (if "perhaps not message" is shown, something went wrong and the file is not infected).
+4. type `./Virus` and press enter - congratulation, you've infected the "ELFexec" file (if "perhaps not message" is shown, something went wrong and the file is not infected).
 5. type `./ELFexec` and press enter - you can see the program is now infected and trying to infect itself again.
 5. copy the infected file to the AntiVirus folder.
-6. move to the AntiVirus folder.
+6. open the AntiVirus folder.
 7. do this step only if AntiVirus rebuilt is needed: type `make` and press enter.
-8. type `./AntiVirus` and press enter - congratulation, you've disinfected the ELFexec.
+8. type `./AntiVirus` and press enter - congratulation, you've disinfected the "ELFexec" file.
 9. type `./ELFexec` and press enter - you can see the program is now disinfected.

 ## Built With